Mikejo5000/vsts-docs-pr/docs/work/codeplan-scale/index.md

 ---
-title: Index to topics for work item tracking
+title: Index to topics for working with multiple teams
 titleSuffix: CodeX, CodePlan
-description: Index to topics for planning and tracking work ms.technology: vs-devops-wit ms.prod: vs-devops-alm ms.assetid:
+description: Index to topics for planning and tracking work across an enterprise using multiple teams ms.technology: vs-devops-wit ms.prod: vs-devops-alm ms.assetid: